-This page lists some of our projects in formal verification on all levels, e.g. Bachelor, Master and PhD projects.
-Most of them have a theoretical background but also more often than not require good low-level implementation skills.
+Most of them have a more theoretical background but also more often than not require good low-level implementation skills.

 Decision procedures for Quantified Boolean Formulas (QBF) can be used to handle various verification problems.
 Recently these procedures became much more powerful, though benchmarking in the real world and adapting QBF solvers to real problem domains has not been investigated much.
-In another project we want to work on new solver technology.
+In this context it is also possible to work on ideas to improve QBF solver technology.